onesaitplatform/patch-lb-helmplugin/README.md

-## Helm plugin for patch Onesait Platform loadbalancer Desployment
+## Helm plugin for patch Onesait Platform loadbalancer Deployment

 This plugin allows to add new module location to loadbalancer (nginx) configuration